big-d0g/shecodes-basics/README.md

 #### Final Project:

-A simple landing page of a preferred subject, using all of the above elemments.
+A simple landing page of a preferred subject, using all of the above elements.